GrinonBarrett/Taksidos/To Do.md

 **W**arlock?
 (Has a set of evolving powers from their patron, chooses casting attribute but has an altered feature based on this)
 **?**?*?* (A class which can potentially induce tension upon itself and others as a result of their unorthodox or unnatural method of performing magic.
 Might instead make a species which does this)

-###### May ditch the warlock as something similar in terms of flavor and mechanics can be done with monk and or cleric.

 Contemplate renaming Rogue to Venturer.

 Contemplate renaming Clerics to Mystics.